ali-qasimi/pihole/README.md

   - The file specifies the pihole:latest Docker image, which will be pulled from the Docker Hub public repository.
   - There are 4 port mappings between the host environment and the container's environment, allowing the host to communicate with the containerised application.
   - There is one environment variable passed that will be used to define the time zone.
-  - There are two named volumes that the container will make use of, they contain all the necessary Pihhole application data.
+  - There are two named volumes that the container will make use of, they contain all the necessary Pi-hole application data.
   - If you are going to use the Pi-hole as a DHCP server as well (optional), you are required to add NET_ADMIN as a container capability.
   - Lastly, you can define a restart policy for the container when it exits or when the Docker daemon restarts.
 In this case, I have set it to not restart when the container is stopped.